Arabian Campus

 Buses operate between Kuwait and Cairo via Aqaba in Jordan and Nuweiba in Egypt.
 There are also international bus services to Dammam in Saudi Arabia.

-There are two preferred routes from the Mediterranean: Tripoli–Homs–Baghdad–Basra–Kuwait, and Beirut–Damascus– Amman–Kuwait.
+Tripoli–Homs–Baghdad–Basra–Kuwait, and Beirut–Damascus– Amman–Kuwait.
 The latter route follows the Trans-Arabian Pipeline (TAP line) through Saudi Arabia; the former runs across the Syrian desert.

 [BACK TO TOP]